VinayakJha-1/Economic_Impact_Analysis/README.md

 6.1 Loss to Telecom Service Providers

 The economic loss to Telecom Service Providers due to internet shutdowns in the 10 states analyzed amounted to  INR 454 crore (approximately USD 60.5 million) in 2020.
 The loss was the highest in Jammu and Kashmir at INR 151 crore (approximately USD 20.1 million).

 6.2 Loss to E-Businesses

-The economic loss to E-Businesses due to internet shutdowns in the 10 states analyzed amounted to INR 217 crore (approximately USD 29 million) in 2020.
+<p>The economic loss to E-Businesses due to internet shutdowns in the 10 states analyzed amounted to INR 217 crore (approximately USD 29 million) in 2020.
 The loss was the highest in Maharashtra at INR 52 crore (approximately USD 6.9 million).

 6.3 Loss to Citizens